Great Barrier Reef Holidays

 See some of the bountiful marine life

 The Great Barrier Reef is arguably the best destination in the world to experience marine wildlife.
-The length of the reef is teeming with 1,500 species of fish, six species of turtle and 30 different species of dolphins and whales.
+The length of the reef is teeming with over 1,500 species of fish, six species of turtle and 30 different species of dolphins and whales.
 Get below the waves on a scuba dive adventure; there are sites throughout the Great Barrier Reef for those who are embarking on their first dive or their 100th dive.
 If you would rather float above the waves there are thousands of amazing snorkelling sites so you can still see just as much marine life without having to submerse yourself.

 On your Great Barrier Reef holiday there are plenty of amazing day trips to see all kinds of wildlife, from the deck of a boat or from high up in the sky.
 And on that note…